 3 Common Questions about Refinancing

-There is no specific time frame for refinancing your home; however, it is not common to refinance soon after closing on your original mortgage.
-We advise our clients to refinance when mortgage rates have dropped and when our clients can lower their monthly mortgage payment.
-Our mortgage advisors consider all fees and costs associated with refinancing when determining if our clients will save money in the long-run.
+There is no specific time frame required for refinancing your home.
+However, it is not common to refinance soon after closing on your original mortgage.
+We advise our clients to refinance when mortgage rates have dropped and you can lower your monthly mortgage payment.

 When refinancing a mortgage, you will have to pay closing costs.
-Estimated closing costs can be about 2-4% of the loan amount.
-Closing costs may include origination fees, appraisal fees, title and settlement fees, and mortgage recording taxes.
-All closing fees are discussed and disclosed during the closing process.
-Click here to learn more about the closing process!
+Estimated closing costs can be about 2-4% of the loan amount and may include origination fees, appraisal fees, title and settlement fees, and mortgage recording taxes.
+All costs are discussed and disclosed during the closing process.

 Typically, a mortgage refinance requires similar documents as when purchasing.
 Some materials you may need, but are not limited to, include:

 Before you consider refinancing your mortgage, it is vital to outline and understand your financial goals.
 Get in touch to discuss your mortgage refinancing needs and goals.